AccentureFed/18FRFQ-Response/deployment-details/README.md

 but will guide you through the correct steps required to get Docker up for any environment. http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker

-Run the following commands to setup docker and start(assuming your using the Amazon standard Linux AMI):
+Run the following commands to setup docker and launch the Jigsaw App (assuming your using the Amazon standard Linux AMI):

+# Docker Install

 Step 1.
-Launch new  server instance from an Amazon Linux AMI Step 2.
+Launch new  server instance from an Amazon Linux AMI

+Step 2.
 Run the following commands:
 * sudo yum update -y
 * sudo yum install -y docker